MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/strcat-arrayfunction.md

 ---
 # strcat_array()

-Creates a concatenated string of array values using specified delimeter.
+Creates a concatenated string of array values using specified delimiter.

 **Syntax**